UNINETTSigma2/documentation/training/material/2021-autumn/notes-day2.md

     - Ah, I see.
 So for doing the same thing on Fram, what we need to do is to adjust the number of tasks and tasks-per-node that we ask for until we land on an appropriate memory usage?

 - is the monitoring of memory with `time` reliable for executables running in parallel (multi-node)?
 This is non-mpi stuff (Linda-parallelized Gaussian).
-    - You could aslo get similar info from SLURM (try the following for the job Radovan ran)
+    - You could also get similar info from SLURM (try the following for the job Radovan ran)
         - sacct -j  4318034 -o AveCPU,AvePages,AveRSS,AveVMSize,MaxVMSizeNode,MaxVMSizeTask
             - uhm... results in an empty table (on saga, with my job number, of course)
             - May the job number not exact match (please share if it is OK)